soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 - rxjava
 ---

-If you're an app developer, there are two facts about your daily life that can only be described as an inconvenient truth:
+If you are an application developer, there are two inconvenient truths:

 1. Modern applications are inherently concurrent.
-1. Writing concurrent programs (that are correct) is hard.
+1. Writing concurrent programs that are correct is difficult.

-There are good reasons for both of these points.
-In the domain of mobile or desktop applications, parallel execution allows for responsive user interfaces, since we can move computations into the background while leaving the UI responding to ongoing user interaction.
-We have to deal with the fact that code must execute concurrently in order to not break with this fundamental requirement.
+In the domain of mobile or desktop applications, parallel execution allows for responsive user interfaces because we can move computations into the background while the UI responds to ongoing user interactions.
+Code must execute concurrently to not stray from this fundamental requirement.
+Writing such programs
-Moreover, writing such programs is hard, since at least on mobile, they are typically written in imperative languages like C or Java.
-The reason why writing concurrent code in imperative languages is hard is because code is written in terms of interweaved temporal instructions that move objects or data structures from one state to another.
-This imperative style of programming is inherently bound to producing side effects, and gives rises to a number of problems when running these instructions in parallel, such as race conditions when writing to a shared resource.
+is diffcult because on mobile they are typically written in imperative languages like C or Java.
+Writing concurrent code in imperative languages is difficult because code is written in terms of interweaved, temporal instructions that move objects or data structures from one state to another.
+This imperative style of programming inherently produces side effects.
+It presents several problems when running instructions in parallel, such as race conditions when writing to a shared resource.

 # Resistance is futile--or is it?

-It's almost awkward how accustomed developers have grown to the drawbacks of expressing concurrency using imperative languages.
-I have myself taken it for a fact, an inconvenient truth: on platforms like Android where Java is (still) the dominant language, concurrency simply sucks, and we should just give in and deal with it.
+Developers have grown accustomed to the drawbacks of expressing concurrency in imperative languages.
+On platforms like Android where Java is (still) the dominant language, concurrency simply sucks, and we should just give in and deal with it.
-I personally keep a close eye on what's happening on the other end of the spectrum though, i.e. the server side, and it so happens that over the past few years, functional programming has made an astounding comeback.
-I mean astounding as in incredible in terms of rate of adoption and innovation.
-This has many reasons which I won't get into here, but in the case of concurrency, functional programming has a very simple answer to dealing with shared state: don't have it.
+I personally keep a close eye on the server side end of the spectrum.
+Over the past few years,
+functional programming has made an astounding comeback in terms of rate of adoption and innovation, the details of which I will not get into here.
+In the case of concurrency, functional programming has a very simple answer to dealing with shared state: don't have it.

-Let's have a quick look at the status quo of concurrency in Android, and what the problems are.

 ## Problems of concurrent programming with AsyncTask

-Being based on Java, Android comes with your standard share of Java concurrency primitives, such as `Thread`s and `Future`s.
-Needless to say, these tools, while making it easy to perform simple asynchronous tasks, are fairly low level and require a substantial amount of diligence when used to model complex interactions between concurrent objects.
-One very frequent use case on Android (and any UI driven application for that matter) is to perform a background job and then update the UI with the result of the operation.
-Android gives us `AsyncTask` for exactly that, and it's used somewhat like this:
+Being based on Java, Android comes with a standard number of Java concurrency primitives such as `Thread`s and `Future`s.
+While these tools make it easy to perform simple asynchronous tasks, they are fairly low level and require a substantial amount of diligence when you use them to model complex interactions between concurrent objects.
+A frequent use case on Android or any UI-driven application is to perform a background job and then update the UI with the result of the operation.
+Android provides `AsyncTask` for exactly that:

 {% codeblock lang:java %}
 class DownloadTask extends AsyncTask<String, Void, File> {